jacygao/jacygao.github.io/content/post/event-sourcing.md

 So a Command is a request made to the system to do something.
 At this point a lot of things can still happen.
 It can fail, it can be influenced by external state.
 Nevertheless, an event is something already happened and that cannot be changed.

 If we look at the same order service example, the actions on the left are potentially commands.
 These actions can't be simply replayed.
-For instance replaying `Checkout` will retrigger OrderCheckedOut event to be consumed by payment service and we cannot guarantee payment service can process it as a replayed event.
+For instance replaying `Checkout` will retrigger `OrderCheckedOut` event to be consumed by payment service and we cannot guarantee payment service can process it as a replayed event.

-However the events on the right side can be replayed because these events are private events to the order service.
-Any side effects can be well managed within the Order service.
+However, the events on the right side can be replayed because these events are private events to the order service.
+Any side effects can be managed within the Order service.

 A simple workflow representation of Event Sourcing can be descibed as `State -> Event -> State`.
 In this case, the event itself is deterministic.
 It has all required information to describe the state transition.